 |16S rRNA Seq.:|

 ||About 10 species have been described within the genus Mycoplasmoides.
 M. pneumoniae is rather closely related to M. gallisepticum.
 See the phylogenetic tree (Fig. 39:1) where M can mean: Mycoplasma, Mesomycoplasma, Metamycoplasma, Mycoplasmoides or Mycoplasmopsis.|

 |Comment:||Mycoplasmas are naturally resistant to penicillin (and other beta-lactams).

 Based on whole genome sequencing, the taxonomy of mycoplasmas has recently undergone a comprehensive revision.
-The new taxonomy is about to be introduced in VetBact, but it will still be possible to search for the alternative species names.
+The new taxonomy has now been introduced in VetBact, but it will still be possible to search for the alternative species names.
 Read more about the revised taxonomy of the mollicutes under the Term list of VetBact and see also reference 164 below.